William Wadsworth (officer): Visit from the Duke

-Despite the fact William and his brother were now by any standard wealthy, they were living in their first log cabin when, in the summer of 1795, the Duke François Alexandre Frédéric, duc de la Rochefoucauld-Liancourt arrived from Canawaugus, New York, with his entourage of a young Englishman, servants and a poodle named Cartouche.
+Despite the fact William and his brother were now by any standard wealthy, they were living in their first log cabin when, in the summer of 1795, François de La Rochefoucauld, 7th Duke of La Rochefoucauld arrived from Canawaugus, New York, with his entourage of a young Englishman, servants and a poodle named Cartouche.
 The duke, who had letters of introduction to "those great American Landlords, Messrs.
 James and William Wadsworth", was somewhat taken aback by their manorial dwelling.
 He described it in his memoirs as "a small log house as dirty as any I have ever seen" It was cluttered with stores of all kinds and live chickens.
 The duke says, "It stank so I could hardly bear it."
 The duke's dog apparently ate one of Wadsworth's chickens and his servant Jenny told that "eminent nobleman" what she thought of him and his dog.
 William's hospitality extended him an invitation to "stay for a week," which was hastily declined.
 The duke stayed the night, but William could not see them off properly, as Captain, he had to attend to the muster of militia early the following morning.
 The duke left that day for Buffalo and continued on his "Grand Tour" into Canada.